antidiestro/etai-prompts/generate_introductory_facts.md

 Important considerations:

+- Return the JSON result, minified, without any newlines, inside of a <response> tag.
+There should be no newlines between the <response> tag and the beginning of the JSON, or between the </response> tag and the end of the JSON.
-- Only return the JSON and nothing else.
-If you can't generate a successful response, return `{ "facts": [] }` and nothing else.
+- Only return the <response> tag and nothing else
+- If you can't generate a successful response, return `{ "facts": [] }` and nothing else.